BenReissaus/EnterpriseStreamingBenchmark/README.md

 ### 4. Benchmark Parameters

 1. Number of input data streams (scale factor)
-2. Data frequency per data stream
+2. Record frequency per data stream
 3. Benchmark duration
 4. Queries to be executed on each data stream